mubaraqwahab/thinkdev/src/lessons/03-collections.md

 types in JavaScript: bigint and symbol.

-The bigint type is used to represent very large integers that the number type cannot represent.
+The bigint type is used to represent very large integers that the number type cannot correctly represent.
 Bigints are written like regular integers, but must end with an "n", as in `123456789987654321n`.